Lockpickers-United/Belt-Ranking-System/karatebelts.md

 * Yale Superior (Millenco Magnum)

 If picking a Best SFIC, be sure to review the guidelines listed under [SFIC Filming Requirements](#wiki_sfic_filming_requirements) for validating your lock in the picking video.

+ ** Must be raked prior to picking to reset pin combination

 *************************************